brendt/stitcher.io/src/content/blog/2023-06-02-dont-be-clever.md

 Such a blast!

-Expect, of course: exceptions started to emerge.
+Except, of course: exceptions started to emerge.
 Not the programming kind, but the business kind. _Some_ controllers had to do _some_ things a little differently.
-It were small things at first: different URL schemes, different kinds of validation; but soon, things grew more and more complex: support for nested entities or complex filtering, to name a few.
+It was small things at first: different URL schemes, different kinds of validation; but soon, things grew more and more complex: support for nested entities or complex filtering, to name a few.

 And young me?
 I just kept going.
 Adding the proverbial knobs and pulls to my abstract class (which was growing into a _set_ of classes by now).